Many college graduates are having a difficult time finding jobs commensurate with their degrees…

 Locally and nationally employers are struggling to fill in-demand jobs.
 To understand the jobs in demand, we must understand the Nation’s 1:2:7 problem – this means the ratio of skills and education in our workplaces.
 In other words, the make-up of skills needed to effectively run businesses.
 Think of examples in our local economy, such as any local hospital system.
 For every single doctor (the ones) and 2 BSNs (the twos), how many indirect care staff does it take to keep the hospital running in this ratio?
 The ones and twos – we have them but the sevens – we can’t find them.

 What’s the key item the “Sevens” have?

-The “Sevens” have an advanced skill set – a credential which demonstrates their skills and qualifications to an employer.
-Watch “Success in the New Economy”by Kevin Fleming to understand why the sevens and credentials have become so important to our economy and the “College for All’ mentality should be reconsidered.
+The “Sevens” have an advanced skill set – a credential that demonstrates their skills and qualifications to an employer.
+Watch “Success in the New Economy” by Kevin Fleming to understand why the sevens and credentials have become so important to our economy and the “College for All’ mentality should be reconsidered.

 There are roughly 29 million of the “Sevens” in demand today across the U.S., with the average salary starting at over $50,000.
 The demand for these positions over the next decade is forecasted to grow in double digits across most states, including Virginia.

 Learn more about the findings of the Success in the New Economy here.

 Just like the “Success in the New Economy” video shared we need to change our thinking.
 They claim that you can make more earnings with higher education is an incomplete and inaccurate message.
 From an economic perspective, parents and students and those seeking a new career are now realizing it is an inefficient investment of time and money in pursuit of a bachelor’s degree.
 Many have come to find out that the degree they pursued was not necessary to acquire the job they need.
 In addition, there are too many going to college and getting a bachelor’s degree.
 We’ve become an imbalanced labor force.